Why It Works

 Meanwhile, heat white vinegar in a small saucepan until simmering.
-Place sliced chilies in a small bowl and pour hot vinegar on top.
+Place sliced chiles in a small bowl and pour hot vinegar on top.
 Let rest for 5 minutes, then add wine, sugar, soy sauce, and Chinkiang vinegar.
-Stirring constantly, add corn starch and stir until dissolved.
+Stirring constantly, add cornstarch and stir until dissolved.
 Set sauce aside.
 Drain eggplant carefully and pat dry with paper towels.

 Cook, tossing constantly, until sauce is thickened, glossy, and coats eggplants nicely, 1 to 3 minutes (if the sauce overthickens, thin with a few tablespoons of water).
 Transfer to a serving bowl, garnish with chopped fresh cilantro leaves, and serve immediately.

 |Total Fat 12g||16%|

 |Total Sugars 9g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|